 You must list the Boston Architectural College's federal school code of 003966 in order for the BAC to receive your information.
 When filling out the FAFSA, students should note that the Bachelor of Architecture, Bachelor of Interior Architecture, Bachelor of Landscape Architecture and Bachelor of Design Studies degree programs are not graduate or professional programs.
-For the purposes of federal financial aid, BAC students are considered graduate or professional students when they are admitted to or enrolled in a graduate degree.
-The website will guide you through the process and significantly help to reduce the risk of making an error.
+For the purposes of federal financial aid, BAC students are considered graduate or professional students when they are admitted to or enrolled in a graduate degree program.
 You will need your family income and asset information readily available as you complete the FAFSA.
 If you have questions about the FAFSA application, you can call the toll-free help line at 1.800.433.3243.